Skip to main content

 Security Issues

 Do not post security issues publicly.
-Instead:

-3. Follow responsible disclosure guidelines.
+3. Follow responsible disclosure guidelines

 Decision Records

-All MCP decisions are documented and captured in public channels.
-When documenting decisions, we will retain as much context as possible:
+When documenting decisions, we retain as much context as possible:

 • Decision makers